-- a constant inorganic ingestion for increasing seston load, set to 17% of the inorganic filtered ration.
+- a constant inorganic ingestion for increasing seston load, set to 17 % of the inorganic filtered ration.

-- an upper selection threshold for the particulate organic matter set to 160 mg/l.
+- an upper selection threshold for the particulate organic matter caused by an overload of particulate material.
+This threshold was set to 160 mg/l.

-The oyster growth model should be enhanced by integrating theses new equations built-up on realistic field conditions.
+The oyster growth model should be enhanced by integrating theses new equations built-up on realistic field conditions, where food availability is regulated by tidal variation.